weichsel/ZIPFoundation/README.md

 carthage update --no-build
 ```

-The fetched project has to be integrated into your workspace by dragging `ZIPFoundation.framework` to Xcode's Project Navigator.
+The fetched project has to be integrated into your workspace by dragging `ZIPFoundation.xcodeproj` to Xcode's Project Navigator.
 (See [official Carhage docs](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).)

 ### CocoaPods